-- Your complaint or allegation of abuse will be treated seriously. - All aggrieved persons2 will be treated with respect. - As far as possible, we will treat all complaints and allegations confidentially.
+- Your complaint or allegation of abuse will be treated seriously. - All aggrieved persons will be treated with respect. - As far as possible, we will treat all complaints and allegations confidentially.
 Information will be only shared with the alleged offender with your permission, in order to respond to the complaint.
 However, at times we may be required under law to disclose some information, for example, mandatory reporting or criminal matters.

-1Under the NSW and ACT Reportable Conduct Schemes 'employee' refers to people in positions of authority within the church.
+&lt;sup>1 Under the NSW and ACT Reportable Conduct Schemes 'employee' refers to people in positions of authority within the church.
 This includes all ministers, home missionaries, deaconesses, licentiates, elders, paid employees, church workers whether paid or volunteers and all those working with children and young people.

-2 BTS defines an aggrieved person as "the person making the complaint".
+&lt;sup>2 BTS defines an aggrieved person as "the person making the complaint".